nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Removing a module: `remove module`

 Deletes a module from the program.
-Users specify a module code to delete.
+You have to specify a module code to delete.

 Format: `remove module <module code>`